 Deferred tax assets relating to tax losses carried forward and deductible temporary differences are recognized, only to the extent that it is probable that future taxable profit will be available against which the tax losses carried forward and the deductible temporary differences can be utilized.
 This assessment requires significant management estimates and judgments.
 Future taxable profit is estimated based on, among other relevant factors, forecasted results of operations, which are based on historical financial performance and the business plans that management believes to be prudent and feasible.
 While the Group carefully assesses the realization of tax losses carried forward and deductible temporary differences, the actual taxable profit in the future may be less than the forecast.
-The deferred tax assets amounted to \mathbb{102,198} million and \mathbb{\mathbb{3}37,073} million in the consolidated statements of financial position at March 31, 2020 and 2019, respectively, while the net total of deferred tax assets and liabilities amounted to net assets of \mathbb{\mathbb{3}36,015} million at March 31, 2020 and net liabilities of \mathbb{\mathbb{2}230,292} million at March 31, 2019, respectively.
-For additional information, refer to Note 22 "Deferred Income Tax."
+The deferred tax assets amounted to ¥28,958 million and ¥102,198 million in the consolidated statements of financial position at March 31, 2021 and 2020, respectively, while the net total of deferred tax assets and liabilities amounted to net liabilities of ¥370,577 million at March 31, 2021 and net assets of ¥36,015 million at March 31, 2020, respectively.
+For additional information, refer to Note 23 "Deferred Income Tax."